 Other state tax changes

-The Tax Foundation notes that this year will be an active one for changes to tax codes in many states.
+The Tax Foundation notes that 2020 will be an active one for changes to tax codes in many states.

-For example, the following states are increasing their estate tax exemptions, meaning fewer estates will be subject to taxation:
+For example, the following states have increased their estate tax exemptions, meaning fewer estates will be subject to taxation:

 - New York